 If you don’t use the right data collection methods, you don’t understand how to properly and correctly identify data, you don’t have a thorough understanding of outputs and outcomes and/or you don’t choose the right evaluator for your project, then guess what?
 You won’t have an effective or positive evaluation experience.

 Deciding on the right questions to ask to get you the results you’re looking for is a key element of the evaluation process.
 Asking the wrong questions can derail a project.
 So, just what are ‘bad’ questions?
 Questions that are unclear, that use too much jargon, that don’t take into account the audience, that are biased in any way, and that don’t have a clear and understandable method for participants to respond are all problems that will upend the evaluation process.

 Challenge 5: Bad Data

 If you ask bad questions, you’ll get bad responses – it’s as simple as that.
 In addition, if you don’t properly and cleanly input the data you do get, if there is missing, messy or unorganized data, then the results will also be messy and unorganized and, ultimately, not useful.

 Challenge 6: Too Much Data

 When it comes to collecting data, quality beats quantity in most instances.
 More data does not necessarily equate with better data.
 In fact, the opposite is often true.
 If you have mountains of data, then you have mountains of data to manage and process, and that takes time and resources that many programs just don’t have.
 Additionally, if you collect an overabundance of data it can lead to less consistent information and less certainty and support for the goal of the evaluation, which may just defeat the whole purpose.

 We’ve presented six key challenges to the evaluation process here.
 For solutions to these challenges, read Part Two.
-If you have any specific follow-up questions to this blog post, or any other research and evaluation needs, please free to contact Dr. Annette Shtivelband.
+If you have any specific follow-up questions to this blog post, or any other research and evaluation needs, please contact Dr. Annette Shtivelband.